Incarnations of the Doctor

 Kate: Sadly, we can only agree to die.

 - Recurring Character: Kate made her first TV appearance in Series 7, and returned in Series 8 and 9; the only reason she wasn't in Series 10 was because of a scheduling conflict Jemma Redgrave had.
-She also didn't appear in Series 11 and 12, what with UNIT being out of action at the time, but finally came back in Series 13.
+She also didn't appear in Series 11 and 12, what with UNIT being out of action in-universe at the time, but finally came back in Series 13.

 - The Remnant: After the Grand Serpent disbands UNIT, she remains as dedicated to her position as ever, the last bastion against Sontaran occupation of Earth.

-- Screw the Rules, I Have Connections!: Averted.
+- Screw the Rules, I Have Connections!: Defied.
 Kate didn't want to be shown any favouritism because of her dad.
 So she dropped Lethbridge from her name and earned her place in UNIT.
 Averted when she desires to threaten people: then her father's name comes out.

 - Seen It All: There is very, very little that makes this woman so much as blink.
+Averted for laughs in "The Power of the Doctor" when she finally gets to ride in the TARDIS, wondering wide eyed "Just how is it bigger on the inside"

 - Unstoppable Force Meets Immovable Object: The novelization to The Day Of The Doctor describes her facing off against her Zygon duplicate as this.